 By itself, RTIM can be useful, but without journey context you’re effectively flying blind.
 As part of journey orchestration, however, RTIM becomes are much more powerful tool, driving engagement and brand advocacy, and a far more valuable investment for your brand.

-Thunderhead has been included in the latest RTIM Now Tech* report by Forrester’s Rusty Warner which reviews 42 enterprises tech business.
-Back in 2019, Thunderhead was cited as providing many of the RTIM capabilities for Salesforce’s Interaction Studio.
-In the 2019 Forrester RTIM Wave, “Forrester recognizes Thunderhead as a Leader for journey orchestration and visioning, and incorporating these features into Interaction Studio bolsters native Salesforce functionality for next best experience and customer journeys.”**
+In the Forrester Wave™: Real-Time Interaction Management, Q1 2019, Thunderhead was cited as providing many of the RTIM capabilities for Salesforce’s Interaction Studio: “Forrester recognizes Thunderhead as a Leader for journey orchestration and visioning, and incorporating these features into Interaction Studio bolsters native Salesforce functionality for next best experience and customer journeys.”

 If you’d like to know more about RTIM or would just like to have a chat, do get in touch